VisualNeuroscience-UH/SystemTools/README.md

 ### FCN22

 This folder contains jupyter notebooks for creating figures for the paper entitled **Biophysical Parameters Control Signal Transfer in Spiking Network** by *Tomás Garnier Artiñano, Vafa Andalibi, Iiris Atula, Matteo Maestri and Simo Vanni*.
-The manuscript is currently (22 Dec 2022) under revision for Frontiers in Computational Neuroscience.
+The manuscript is currently (3rd Jan 2022) under revision for Frontiers in Computational Neuroscience.
 <br><br>

 ## Environment Setup and Installation